-Sarah_huis, The Reader
+Sarah_huis, The Contributor

 Oh no, your mother grounded you!
 What's worse, you also have to take care of your little sister for the day.
 Do not worry, however, since the friendly voice in your head is here to guide you through this terrible day.

 Recent PostsHuman Nature in Charchters on 8/16/2017 8:49:12 PM

 I think you already thought of a lot of great possibilities, but here some more I thought of.

 I think you need to realise these teens just came from a (probably very) strict prison system, with rules, rituals, and orders.
 Some people automatically fall in line and practically follow any command issued at them (up to a point that differs for anyone).
 Additionally, it could very well be that the teen likes these rules and enjoys to follow them.
 Assuming they came from an actual violent background, they probably did not have a lot of stability in their lives.
 To then suddenly have a system in order can be very refreshing, including knowing what you are dealing with all the time.